Worried about Vitamin D deficiency or seasonal affective disorder? Looking for a cheaper alternative to the Sperti sun lamp?

 Fluorescent UVB Lights

-I’ve selected this light because it has the highest output UVB I could find and Arcadia makes some really high-quality stuff.
+I’ve selected this light because it has the highest output UVB I could find at the time and Arcadia makes some pretty high-quality stuff.

 They’re also quite large at 4 feet so we’ll be able to cover far more surface area than the Sperti lamp.